Sumitraadrian/konsulakuapp/README.md

 Get a sneak peek of our project with our teaser video [here](https://www.instagram.com/reel/C64JGxJyY50TlPkwj7Wk6xHV6r_QMv8BB6jwnk0/?igsh=MWxhYXBhcWV5ajY0Nw==) !

 ## Demontration Aplication
+To understand more about how the KonsulAku app works, including architecture, features, and usage guidelines, you can view our full documentation at the following link: [Documentation]().

 ## Research Paper
+This research paper describes in detail the implementation of machine learning algorithms in the My Consul project.
+We discuss the methods used, the results achieved, and their impact on the project objectives.
+You can read our research paper at the following link: [Research Paper]().

 ## Tecnology Stacks
 - Machine Learning
      - Python